cournape/Bento/doc/source/faq.rst

     - The codebase quality is horrible.
 Subclasses don't share the same interface, numerous attributes are added on the fly, etc...

 Overall, there is little to save in the current codebase.
+At least all of the command and ccompiler code must go away, and that's already 2/3 of distutils code.
 Given the relatively small size of distutils code, the only asset is its "API", but fixing what's wrong with distutils precisely means breaking the API.
 As such, a new tool written from scratch, but taking inspiration of existing tools elsewhere is much more likely to be an actual improvement.

+One should note that numpy's extensions to distutils are pretty big: numpy.distutils itself is as big as distutils in term of code size, and is the biggest user of distutils API as far as I know.
+Hence, we are well aware of the cost of a total break from distutils.

 What about distutils2 ?
 =======================

-Bento precedes distutils2 for a couple of months.
-We believe that most efforts in distutils2 are peripherical to the core issues as described above, and won't improve the situation for the scipy community.
+We believe that most efforts in distutils2 are peripherical to our core issues as described above, and won't improve the situation for the scipy community.
+History-wise, it should also be noted that Bento precedes distutils2 by a couple of months (the first prototype was announced during my talk at scipy India in december 2009).

 Starting from the distutils codebase is not very appealing, as most of it would need to be scrapped (at least the whole command and compiler business needs to